 This is because the French take their coffee with bread or any pastry, which they dip in their hot drink before eating it.
 This practice is only for breakfast, though.

-34. Butter is not an accompaniment with breads in France
+34. Butter is not an accompaniment On bread in France

-French people don’t have butter with their bread.
+French people don’t have butter on their bread traditionally!

 Bread is a complementary accompaniment served with meals and to be used for the sauces in the dishes or to “clean” your plate with.

 Final Thoughts on the Fun Facts About Food in France